-Getting back on track after two weeks of holiday activities can be a challenge, both emotionally and physically, for some of us.
+After two weeks of holiday activities, getting back on track can be a challenge, both emotionally and physically, for some of us.

 I spent the holidays surrounded by family, friends, and lots of tempting food almost every day for the past two weeks.
 That’s about the same amount of time it takes to form a new habit.
 I want to make sure I don’t slip into the bad habit of eating fruitcake and drinking champagne every day!
 That means it’s time for a reboot.